WWU-IETC-R-Collab/IETC/README.md

 ## unzipShape()

+The `unzipShape()` downloads raw GitHub zipped shapefiles or other web accessible zipped shapefiles into a temporary directory, unzips, and then stores data as an `sf` object.
+This does not save a copy of the shapefile to your working directory.
+This function should be used to load the latest shapefiles from IETC GitHub repositories.

 #### Example

 Create a variable holding a string with the zip file web address (should be *raw* address for GitHub files).
 Then use this variable as the input for `unzipShape()`.